ddean4040/Networks-for-WordPress/readme.txt

 == Description ==

 Adds a Networks panel allowing network admins to create and manage multiple Networks from one WordPress installation.
-Each Network can exist on its own domain, and have its own set of blogs / sites.
+Each Network can exist on its own domain, and have its own set of blogs / Sites.

 Each Network can have its own set of plugins, themes, administrators, permissions, and policies, but all will share a database of user accounts.